GlenWillms/F5XC-SSL-Compatibility/README.md

-# F5 Distributed Cloud TLS and Cipher Comparison
+# F5 Distributed Cloud Cipher Comparison Checker.

 ## Purpose

 This script will compare the list of documented F5 Distributed Cloud TLS and Cipher versions with the TLS version and Ciphers from an sslscan xml output.
+This is used to find the maximum TLS values between F5 Distributed Cloud and a backend origin server.

 ## Limitations